 In addition to genetic exchange, bacteriophages can alter microbial populations because they prey on specific species of bacteria while leaving others unharmed.
 For more than 100 years, research has attempted to use this property as a means to treat pathogenic bacterial infections in people and animals.
 While wild phages probably do have transient effects on wild bacterial populations, many obstacles to the clinical use of lytic bacteriophages as an antimicrobial therapy (phage therapy) in humans exist.
 For one, wild bacterial strains are very diverse, and many are resistant to one or multiple phages.
 Many resistance mechanisms are known, with one famous example, the CRISPR-Cas9 system now engineered as a tool for genetic manipulation in the lab, originated as a bacterial defense mechanism against bacteriophage infection.
 In addition, phages are much more immunogenic than antimicrobial drugs and are rapidly cleared from the blood by the reticular endothelial system.
 Their large size relative to antimicrobial drugs also will likely limit their use to topical applications if effective phage cocktails are found.
-To date, there have been no randomized, controlled, double-blind trials showing efficacy in humans.
+Some investigators have suggested that using phage enzymes which can penetrate bacterial cell walls may be a more straightforword strategy.
+To date, there have been no randomized, controlled, double-blind trials showing efficacy of either strategy in humans.

 Phages are clinically significant for several reasons.
 First, many highly pathogenic bacterial toxins are encoded by bacteriophage genomes, such that the host bacterium is only pathogenic when lysogenized by the toxin-encoding phage.
 Examples are cholera toxin in Vibrio cholerae, diphtheria toxin in Corynebacterium diphtheriae, botulinum neurotoxin in Clostridium botulinum, the binary toxin of Clostridium difficile, and Shiga toxin of Shigella species.
 Without their phage-encoded toxins, these bacterial species are either much less pathogenic or not pathogenic at all.
 Why phages encode these toxins is not known.
 While cholera toxin arguably helps both the phage and its host reach their next victim by inducing copious, watery diarrhea, the paralysis resulting from botulinum toxin would seem to have the opposite effect.